-Then, for this 2008 - 2010 period, rates are calculated by dividing $OE{x,s,t}^z$ by $OP{x,s,t}^z$ for each age, sex, and type.
+Then, for this 2008-10 period, rates are calculated by dividing $OE{x,s,t}^z$ by $OP{x,s,t}^z$ for each age, sex, and type.
 After smoothing and adjusting for the effects of the recent recession, these rates are used to calculate $OE{x,s,t}^z$ in projected years by being applied to the other-than-LPR stock populations $OP{x,s,t}^{z-1}$ for the overstayer and nonimmigrant stocks.
 For the never authorized stock, these rates are further adjusted and split into two categories so that recent arrivals are exposed to twice the rates as the residual never authorized stock.
 For the potential DACA population, and for those that are already in the DACA population, the exit rates are lower than for those not eligible for DACA.

 This subprocess also splits historical other-than-LPR immigrants into the various categories.
 It is assumed that all other-than-LPR immigrants were nonimmigrants as of December 31, 1963.
 Between December 31, 1963, and December 31, 2010, the percentage of total other-than-LPR immigrants by age and sex in each type is linearly interpolated from the percentages at those two points in time.
+Between December 31, 2010, and December 31, 2015, a similar interpolation is done from the percentages at those two points in time.
 A final adjustment ensures the total nonimmigrants are appropriate, based on DHS nonimmigrant admissions or, if available, stock estimates.

-Finally, this subprocess also projects the Deferred Action for Childhood Arrivals (DACA) population, a subset of the other-than-LPR immigrant population, by age (x) and sex (s).
+Finally, this subprocess also projects the DACA population, a subset of the other-than-LPR immigrant population, by age (x) and sex (s).
 The DACA population consists of other-than-LPR immigrants who meet specific criteria and are granted authorization to work.
 The eligible DACA population is estimated separately by those that meet the age, residency, and educational requirements.
 Rates are applied to the eligible population to estimate the net number of individuals who actually apply and obtain DACA status.
+A final adjustment insures that the DACA population by age and sex is appropriate, based on DHS stock estimates.

 Note that the DAPA and the 2014 DACA are no longer being applied to this subprocess.
-Furthermore, it is assumed that there will be no new 2012 DACA's after 2018, and that all existing 2012 DACA's will be phased out by March 2022.
+Furthermore, it is assumed that there will be no new 2012 DACA's for years 2019-20.
 These assumptions may change according to future laws, executive actions, and/or court rulings that may affect the DACA program.